-Hollow sway bars are a little more expensive than solid sway bars, but their reduced weight makes them more popular among performance vehicles.
+Performance sway bars are a little more expensive than solid units, but their reduced weight makes them more popular with enthusiasts who are modifying their car.

 Splined Sway Bars

-While most sway bars are u-shaped, there are a few that are completely straight.
-These are known as splined sway bars and can be both hollow or solid.
-They work in the same way as a traditional sway bar, but they spin directly into the connecting arms.
+While most are u-shaped, there are a few that are completely straight.
+These are known as splined sway bars, and can be both hollow or solid.
+They work in the same way as a traditional unit, but they spin directly into the connecting arms.

 Splined sway bars are common in racing and performance vehicles.
 You can easily adjust them, allowing you to adjust your track car for the course you’re racing that day.

 Active Anti-Roll Bar System

-While hollow sway bars and splined sway bars are common among performance vehicles and race cars, another system puts both those to shame.
+While hollow and splined sway bars are seen in performance vehicles and race cars, another system puts both those to shame.
 It’s the active anti-roll bar system.

 This is an electronic system controlled by your vehicle’s ECU.
 The computer works with sensors and actuators to change your vehicle’s suspension as you round corners.
 They can also adjust your suspension roll center on the fly.

 By lowering one side of your vehicle to adjust for the shifting momentum, your car eliminates the need for a traditional sway bar.

-For you, it means less weight, which is a considerable performance boost.
+This means less weight, which can give a considerable performance boost.
 However, you’ll only see these systems on extremely high-end vehicles.

 Other brands use sway bars but have a method of adjusting their stiffness in real time.
 Development in this space is changing fast, so there will surely be more variations in future as well.

 How to Replace and Adjust Your Sway Bar

-While it’s uncommon for a sway bar to fail, the bushings often wear out.
-Even if you’re just replacing the bushings, you’ll need to remove the entire sway bar.
+While it’s uncommon for a sway bar to fail, the bushings and end links often wear out.
+Even if you’re just replacing these, you’ll need to remove the entire bar.

 The exact steps vary by vehicle, but it’s not as hard as you might think as long as you have a quality mechanic’s tool set and some other equipment.
 To make the job easy you’ll want to have: